kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

   - `DryRun` - for testing out a new binding during rollout, no failures or violations of any kind result in a deny, but are instead redirected to logs.
-    This is a good mode for cluster administrators to use to check the potential impact of a policy before enableing it fully.
+    This is a good mode for cluster administrators to use to check the potential impact of a policy before enabling it fully.

 corresponding policy configuration: